Clemapfel/jluna/docs/manual.md

 State::script("var = 1234")
 ```

 To access the value of this variable, we can use the C-API.
-We receive a pointer to the memory `var` holds using `jl_eval_string`, then `unbox` that pointer:
+We receive a pointer, to the memory `var` holds, using `jl_eval_string`.
+We then `unbox` that pointer:

 ```cpp
 Any* var_ptr = jl_eval_string("return var");